Link Search Menu Expand Document

 Each data column has the following attributes:

-• Key: A unique, machine-friendly name for referencing the data column.
-Once a data column is created, its key cannot be modified.
+• Key: A unique, machine friendly name for referencing the data column.

 Data types